Zoraman26/Zoracraft-Wiki/README.md

-## Using [nvm](https://github.com/nvm-sh/nvm#intro) to install and manage node.js
+## Install and manage node.js

-If you do not already have node.js installed, it is recommended to do so using the node version manager:
+If you do not already have node.js installed, it is recommended to do so using [nvm](https://github.com/nvm-sh/nvm#intro), the node version manager:

 1. Install [nvm](https://github.com/nvm-sh/nvm#install--update-script) using **one** of these commands: